andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/rpi-gpio-sensors-mqtt.md

 Of course, building that `sensor_list` takes a `Sensor` class.
-For my purposes, a sensor needs to know information about itself to be published (such as a name, type, & group), in addition to it's GPIO pin number.
+For my purposes, a sensor needs to know information about itself to be published (such as a name, type, & group), in addition to its GPIO pin number.
 Additionally, a sensor needs to be able to find its current state, and some sensors may need a pull-up or pull-down software circuit to work correctly (such as a reed switch).